 Parts of the Northeast have had bouts of sub-freezing temperatures since the end of August, but tonight looks like the first widespread occurrence of the season throughout Vermont.
 We’ve got a frost advisory here in Washington County, but it sounds like some of the colder areas of the state up in the Northeast Kingdom could get down into the middle 20s F, and freeze warnings are in place.
 It’s certainly time to cover up those gardens in the usual cold spots.

 The National Weather Service office in Burlington has posted a freeze warning for our area, and indeed the entire state of Vermont is under either freeze warnings or frost advisories, so cover up vegetation as necessary.
+This may also be a good time to look into local furnace maintenance services as you want to be sure your current furnace can meet the demands of this cold weather.
+Companies like CJS Heating offer such services.
+Why now?
+Well, furnaces have to work much harder when the weather is colder and so some may struggle to keep up.
+The last thing you’d want is for it to stop working whilst temperatures are so low.
 Though the first frost for valley locations in the Central and Northern Green Mountains does typically happen in September, the average date for the occurrence is toward the end of the month (September 27th for Morrisville and September 30th for Montpelier) so this is a bit on the earlier side.
 Yesterday in the Northern New England thread at Americanwx.com, Powderfreak posted the chart from the National Weather Service that shows the average dates and ranges for first frost at some of our Vermont climate locations – mid September is in the 10th – 25th percentile.
 Take a look at that post for more information about average dates of 32 F temperatures around the state.

 For quite a while, the local weather gurus had been talking about the potential for local snow at the end of September/beginning of October.
 Yesterday, reports started coming in of white in the mountains, and from UVM I could see the tendrils of snowfall crashing out along the Green Mountain spine.
 It was looking like this morning would feature some real accumulations of snow, but yesterday evening the snowfall seemed to come to a halt.
 I started to reconsider my thoughts of taking a morning trip up to Mt.
 Mansfield, but sometime after dark I checked the local radar and it looked like snowfall was blooming again.
 I awoke this morning to see that there were still echoes on the radar, the temperature at the house was ~41 F, and our back deck was wet.
 I suspected there had been some additional snow on Mansfield, so I hopped in the car and decided that I’d at least go for a hike before work.